iluvjava/Maths/Notebook 2.0/AMATH 515/Proximal Gradient Descend/Non smooth convex optimization.md

 2. Definition of the sub-gradient that can be mixed represented as convexity.
 3. Definition of sub-differential, which is just the set of all possible sub-gradient.
 4. Merge the above concepts with the optimality conditions of the convex functions.
-5. The idea of using objective functions to represent constrained optimization problems
+5. The idea of using objective functions and augmented reals realm to represent constrained optimization problems
 6. The Projection operator
 7. The proximity operator.
 8. Key takeaway for these definitions in regards to problem we studied.